 The scope for reducing taxation on the formation of the JV is limited.
-However, if part of the transaction can be structured to fall within a defined reorganisation, reorganisation relief from CGT, corporation tax and stamp duty are available (see Question 26).
+However, if part of the transaction can be structured to fall within a defined reorganisation, reorganisation relief from CGT, corporation tax and stamp duty will be available (see Question 26).

-VAT is not chargeable on the transfer of a business as a going concern.
+VAT will not be chargeable on transfer of a business as a going concern.

 Capital duty can be mitigated by creating shares at a lower nominal value and higher premium.

 24. What transaction structures (if any) are commonly used to minimise the tax burden?
 Give brief details of the effect of each structure.